 How can I record my experience?

-The Volunteering Team in Purple Door are keen to hear about the volunteering activities you have undertaken whilst studying here in Portsmouth.
+The Volunteering Team are keen to hear about the volunteering activities you have undertaken whilst studying here in Portsmouth.

 We keep a record of any volunteering activities you apply to through our Volunteering Bank, so it is important you let us know when you commence your volunteering so we can include this in our Spring submission.